-Contains two sub-functions, 'ConF' which returns the indicator to the default conditions shown in section 6.0 and 'LtAb' which returns the lineariser to the default conditions shown in section 7.3.
+Contains two sub-functions, 'ConF' which returns the indicator to the default conditions and 'LtAb' which returns the lineariser to the default conditions.
 To prevent accidental use both resets must be confirmed by entering '5urE' before they will be executed.